 How Much Cash to Stash

 How much cash should you stash?
-The CERTIFIED FINANCIAL PLANNER Board of Standards suggests up to six months of mandatory living expenses.
-This means you should save enough cash to pay six months of rent (or mortgage payments), six months of car insurance, six months of groceries, and more.
+The CERTIFIED FINANCIAL PLANNER Board of Standards suggests you save up to six months of mandatory living expenses.
+This means you should save enough cash to pay six months of rent (or mortgage payments), car insurance, groceries, and more.

-Hint: You don’t have to save cash for six months of dining out, or six months of gifts for family and friends.
-Only the necessities.
-Also, if you want to keep more than six months of living expenses in cash, that’s fine too.
+Hint: You’ll want to save for 6 months worth of bare necessities.
+You don’t have to save cash for dining out, gifts for family and friends, or any other luxuries.
+Only save for the necessities.
+If you want to keep more than six months of living expenses in cash, that’s fine too.

 Where Should You Keep Your Rainy-Day Fund?